Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Why CPL Alone Is the Wrong Comparison

-In B2B, the true cost of a channel is not what you pay for a lead.
-It's what you pay for pipeline.
+In B2B, the true cost of a channel isn’t what you pay for a lead.
+It’s what you pay for contribution to pipeline.

 Scenario: Same Budget, Different Outcomes